Inside-Out Planet Formation. VIII. Onset of Planet Formation and the Transition Disk Phase: Physical Model

 The above results suggest that as the disk evolves to lower accretion rates, leading to inward motion of the DZIB and reduction of the minimum size for pebble trapping that the trapping fraction could dramatically increase once this size coincides with that of the typical pebble size at the location of $r_{\rm DZIB}$.

 In Figure~\ref{fig:leak_frag}a we show the evolution of the minimum size of pebbles to be trapped at the DZIB, $a_{\rm trap}$, as a function of disk accretion rate.
 We also indicate the peak pebble sizes of three assumed log-normal distributions, peaking at 0.5, 1, and 2 mm and with dispersion $\sigma_p=0.2$~dex, which are guided by the results of IOPF Paper IV.
+Note that this log-normal distribution is intended to approximate the upper end of the evolved pebble size distribution; the full width of the large-grain component that dominates the solid mass is approximately 1~dex (corresponding to $5\sigma$).
 In Figure~\ref{fig:leak_frag}b, we then show the evolution of the resulting pebble trapping fraction at the DZIB, $f_{\rm trap}$.
 We see that this fraction rises from near zero during the early, high accretion rate stages, to approach unity by the final low accretion rate phase.
-The precise value of when this transition occurs, e.g., when $f_{\rm trap}=0.5$, depends on the assumed pebble size distribution.
-For the values of 0.5, 1 and 2~mm, these transition accretion rates are $\sim6\times 10^{-10}$, $6\times 10^{-9}$, and $6\times 10^{-8}\:M_\odot\:{\rm yr}^{-1}$, respectively.
+The precise accretion rate at which this transition occurs depends on the assumed pebble size distribution.
+For pebble sizes of 0.5, 1, and 2~mm, the transition, defined by $f_{\rm trap}=0.5$, occurs at accretion rates of $\sim6\times 10^{-10}$, $6\times 10^{-9}$, and $6\times 10^{-8}\:M_\odot\:{\rm yr}^{-1}$, respectively.
+Keeping this log-normal size distribution, a smaller dispersion leads to a much sharper transition in trapping efficiency over the course of disk evolution.
+For example, adopting $\sigma = 0.1$~dex with a peak size of 1~mm yields a minimum size of $\sim 0.5$~mm, in which case the trapping efficiency is nearly zero at $\dot{m}=10^{-8}\,M_\odot\,{\rm yr^{-1}}$ and then rises rapidly to almost 100\% by $\dot{m}=10^{-9}\,M_\odot\,{\rm yr^{-1}}$.
+In contrast, a broader distribution with $\sigma = 0.4$~dex corresponds to a ``full width'' spanning approximately $0.05$--$20$~mm.
+This wider range produces a trapping efficiency of $\sim 15\%$ even at $\dot{m}=10^{-6}\,M_\odot\,{\rm yr^{-1}}$, followed by a much flatter increase that does not approach unity until $\dot{m}\simeq 10^{-10}\,M_\odot\,{\rm yr^{-1}}$.
 We thus see that the onset of pebble trapping at the DZIB is quite sensitive to the pebble size distribution in this location, which thus motivates the need for improved studies of the processes of pebble growth and destruction in these environments.

 Here, we discuss some additional considerations related to the pebble size distribution in DZIB regions.
 One process that may set a maximum size of pebbles is collisional fragmentation.
-The turbulent fragmentation limit on pebble radius is \citep{2012A&A...539A.148B}:
+The turbulent fragmentation limit on pebble radius is \citep[][eq.8]{2012A&A...539A.148B}:

 where $u_f$ is the fragmentation velocity and $f_f$ is a dimensionless factor (with fiducial value 0.37) by which the representative maximum pebble size is smaller than the theoretical limit.
 Inserting conditions of the DZIB, we have the following dependence of the pebble fragmentation limit on accretion rate: